Matt Tebbutt: Restaurants

 He owned and ran the Foxhunter restaurant in Nant-y-derry near Usk in South Wales for 15 years.
 The restaurant has won a number of awards including the AA It is now leased as a pub while Tebbutt concentrates on his TV career.

 Books

-In 2008, Tebbutt published Cooks Country: Modern British Rural Cooking (ISBN 1845333713).
-Tebbutt published Matt Tebbutt's Pub Food (ISBN 1837831246) in August 2024.
+Tebbutt published Cooks Country: Modern British Rural Cooking (ISBN 1845333713) in 2000, Weekend: Eating at Home in 2021 and Matt Tebbutt's Pub Food (ISBN 1837831246) in August 2024.
 He is also the author of Guilty Pleasures.

 Personal life

 Tebbutt is married with two children, and lives in Llantilio Crossenny, Monmouthshire.

 In January 2022, Tebbutt had an emergency appendicectomy.